 The European-Atlantic Group, a non-aligned, all party, registered charity founded in 1954, is renowned as one of the foremost platforms for high level interaction in the field of international relations.
 Most of the EAG’s meetings are held at Westminster in House of Commons Committee Rooms, but when Parliament is not sitting meetings may be held in the City of London or elsewhere in London.

-The E-AG was the brainchild in 1954 of Mrs Dangerfield, and she and the other founders, including The Rt Hon Lord Abinger and The Lord Layton CH CBE, saw in the Group a means of facilitating contacts between Congressmen and Senators visiting the UK and the Council of Europe.
+The EAG was the brainchild in 1954 of Mrs Dangerfield, and she and the other founders, including The Rt Hon Lord Abinger and The Lord Layton CH CBE, originally saw in the Group a means of facilitating contacts between Congressmen and Senators visiting the UK and the Council of Europe.
 E-AG Presidents have included The Lord Layton CH CBE, The Rt Hon Earl of Listowel, Sir Geoffrey de Freitas KCMG MP and, since the 1990s, The Earl of Bessborough DL, Sir Frank Roberts GCMG GCVO, The Rt Hon Lord Rippon of Hexham QC, The Lord Dahrendorf, Lord Judd, The Earl of Limerick KBE, The Viscount Montgomery of Alamein CMG CBE, Sir Michael Burton KCVO CMG, The Baroness Hooper CMG, Lord Dykes and the Rt Hon Baroness Symons of Vernam Dean.